-Risk Management Strategies
+Positive Risk Management Strategies

-AvoidAvoidance eliminates the risk by eliminating the cause.
-It may lead to not doing the activity or doing the activity in different way.
+AvoidAvoidance eliminates the risk by removing the cause.
+It may lead to not doing the activity or doing the activity in a different way.
 The project manager may also change or isolate the objective that is in trouble.
-Some risks can be avoided by early collection of information, by improving communication between stakeholders or by use of expertise.
+Some risks can be avoided by an early collection of information, by improving communication between stakeholders or by use of expertise.

 Example of this approach includes extending the schedule or changing the scope of the project activity.
-Another example could be a risk which is too hazardous that it may lead to loss of life and is avoided by shutting down the project completely.
+Another example could be a risk which is too hazardous that it may lead to loss of life and is avoided by shutting down the project altogether.

-TransferIn Risk Transfer approach, risk is shifted to a third party.
-The third party, like insurance company or vendor, is paid to accept or handle the risk on your behalf and hence the ownership as well as impact of the risk is borne by that third party.
-This payment is called risk premium.
-Contracts are signed to transfer the liability of risks to third party.
+TransferIn Risk Transfer approach, the risk is shifted to a third party.
+The third-party, like insurance company or vendor, is paid to accept or handle the risk on your behalf and hence the ownership, as well as impact of the risk, is borne by that third party.
+This payment is called a risk premium.
+Contracts are signed to transfer the liability of risks to the third party.

-MitigateMitigation reduces the probability of occurrence of a risk or reduces the impact of the risk within acceptable limits.
+MitigateMitigation reduces the probability of occurrence of a risk or minimizes the impact of the risk within acceptable limits.
 This approach is based on the fundamental principle that earlier the action taken to reduce the probability or impact of a risk is more effective than doing fixes to repair the damages after the risk occurs.

 AcceptAcceptance means accepting the risk, especially when no other suitable strategy is available to eliminate the risk.
 Acceptance can be passive acceptance or active acceptance.

 Passive acceptance requires no other action except to document the risk and leaving the team to deal with the risks as they occur.
-In an active acceptance approach, a contingency reserve is designed to recover the losses of time, money or resources.
+In an active acceptance approach, a contingency reserve is designed to recover the losses of time, money, or resources.